 nasm -f elf test.asm

 - In the example, the saved .asm file is called test.asm.
 This will create a file named test.o in the current directory.

-Step 3.
-Creating the executable
+Creating the Executable

-Now that we have our object file named test.o we must create our executable.
+- Now that we have our object file, named test.o, we must create our executable.

-- To run the program called "test", just type this command:
+- To run the program called test, just type this command:

-If your entry point is "_start" or "main", it should be changed to "_WinMain @ 16" and change the "ret" at the end of the procedure to "ret 16":
+- If your entry point is _start or main, it should be changed to _WinMain @ 16.
+Also, change the ret at the end of the procedure to ret 16:

 mov eax, 0

 - You must first install NASM.
-Keep an archive somewhere, it will be used later.
+Keep an archive somewhere, as it will be used later.

-The most difficult step will be installing MinGW which is a free development environment for Windows:
+- The most difficult step will be installing MinGW, which is a free development environment for Windows:

-Like Linux, there is no need to use a specific publisher to create a source file for NASM.
-You can use Notepad but beware - it tends to add the .txt extension to files it creates.
+- Like Linux, there is no need to use a specific publisher to create a source file for NASM.
+You can use Notepad.
+But take note that it tends to add the .txt extension to files it creates.
 To remove any ambiguity, it is recommend that you view the extensions of your files.

-Step 3.
-Assemble the source file
+Assembling the source file

 - Open the Command window by going to Start > Run and typing cmd.exe

-Step 4.
-Creation and execution of the program
+Creation and Execution of the Program

 - From your Command window, type the final command to create the executable:

 ld test.o -o test.exe